 While performing the duties of this job, the employee may remain in a stationary position (sitting) up to 80% of the time.

-The employee is required to operate computer keyboard frequently throughout the day and for prolonged periods.
+The employee is required to operate computer keyboard frequently throughout the day and for prolonged period of time.

 Prolonged vision requirements including viewing computer screen, paper reports/documents.